Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 Malta has two other islands, Gozo and Comino.
 The latter is an uninhabited island mostly known for the paradise-like Blue Lagoon and Crystal Lagoon (note that they can get crowded during the high season), which you can visit with a boat excursion or by ferry.

-There are also lots of other spots where you can get in the water like the Roman baths in Sliema (which I loved) and the area near the gorgeous Blue Grotto (a stunning cave complex where you can take a lovely boat tour).
+There are also lots of other spots where you can get in the water like the Roman baths in Sliema (which I loved) and the area near the gorgeous Blue Grotto (a stunning cave complex where you can take a lovely boat tour) where there are some pool ladders in the sea.

 You Can Visit 3 Islands in One Trip